 - Restarting a science career after a break and career changes in general (separate page, updated January 31, 2013)

-- Benefits of diversity to organizations and how to increase diversity (separate page, updated February 5, 2014)
+- Benefits of diversity to organizations, and how to increase diversity, and workplace climate (separate page, updated July 25, 2014)

 On these pages, the CSWA lists, along with very short summaries or quotes, resources that may be helpful in addressing these issues in individual careers.
 We would welcome suggestions on other topics we might cover.

 At the bottom of this page, we list other Internet resources, many of which address multiple topics covered here.